pimutils/khal/README.rst

   * datetime datetime
-      start and end datetime specified, if no year is given (like the non-long version of dateformat, see config file, should allow), this year is used, if the second datetime has no year, the same year as for the first datetime object will be used, unless that would make the event end before it begins, in which case the next year is used
+      start and end datetime specified, if no year is given (like the non-long version of dateformat, see config file, should allow), this year is used.
   * datetime time
       end date will be same as start date, unless that would make the event end before it has started, then the next day is used as